Helpful?

 As is stated above, the fine for attempting to discourage an employee from reporting a workplace injury and making a compensation claim is significant.
 Where such a fine arises, the fine is payable to the Workplace Safety and Insurance Board.

-An interesting issue and decision arose within Eynon v.
-Simplicity Air Ltd., 2021 ONCA 409, which was a civil litigation brought about following a determination by the Workplace Safety and Insurance Board that a workplace incident arose due to horseplay between workers rather than as an actual workplace accident, whereas the Court of Appeal refused to deny a punitive damages award that was granted at Trial and which was supported, partly, by the lack of a penalty being imposed by the Workplace Safety and Insurance Board.
-Specifically, in the Eynon case, it was said:
+Interestingly, in the case of Eynon v.
+Simplicity Air Ltd., 2021 ONCA 409, which was a civil liability case brought after a determination by the Workplace Safety and Insurance Board that an incident arose from horseplay between workers rather than as a genuine workplace accident, the Court of Appeal upheld a punitive damages award granted at Trial that was supported, in part, by the lack of a penalty imposed by the Workplace Safety and Insurance Board.
+In the Eynon case, the Court of Appeal specifically said:

 [12] There was sufficient evidence that a properly instructed jury, acting reasonably, could have awarded punitive damages.
 The supervisors’ instructions to an injured employee to falsely report that he was injured at home, without more, warranted an award of punitive damages.
 The jury could properly regard these instructions as misconduct offensive to ordinary standards of decent conduct expected of an employer and could be properly described as highly reprehensible.
 Such instructions contravene s.
 22.1 of the Workplace Safety and Insurance Act, 1997, S.O.
 1997, c.
 16, Sched.
 A. (“WSIA”), and constitute an offence under s.
 155.1 of WSIA.
 Had the appellant been prosecuted and a penalty imposed under s.
 158(1) of WSIA the need for punitive damages would have been lessened: see Whiten v.
 Pilot Insurance Co., 2002 SCC 18, [2002] 1 S.C.R.
 595, at para.
 123.